Nelmerson Angela

-Nelmerson Xavier Mariano Silvano Angela (born February 20, 1998) is a Curaçaoan professional baseball pitcher for the HCAW of the Honkbal Hoofdklasse.
+Nelmerson Xavier Mariano Silvano Angela (born February 20, 1998) is a Curaçaoan professional baseball player for the Curaçao national team and Twins Oosterhout of the Honkbal Hoofdklasse.
+He pitched in the Dominican Summer League for four seasons before playing baseball in the Netherlands.

 Career

 New York Mets

 On May 25, 2015, Angela signed with the New York Mets as an international free agent.
-He spent his first affiliated season with the Dominican Summer League Mets, where he was 2-1 with a 2.70 ERA and 14 strikeouts in 13 1/3 innings pitched out of the bullpen across eight outings.
-In 2016, Angela returned to the DSL Mets and compiled a 3-0 record, 1.88 ERA, 37 strikeouts, two saves, and a 0.89 WHIP in 14 games (six starts).
+That summer, he pitched for the Dominican Summer League (DSL) Mets, where he was 2–1 with a 2.70 earned run average (ERA) and 14 strikeouts in 13 1/3 innings pitched out of the bullpen across eight outings.
+In 2016, Angela returned to the DSL Mets and compiled a 3–0 record, 1.88 ERA, 37 strikeouts, two saves, and a 0.89 walks plus hits per inning pitched in 14 games, including six starts.

-In 2017, Angels once again returned to the DSL Mets, going 2-0 with a 1.90 ERA and 21 strikeouts in ten games (five starts).
-Angela was named to the Netherlands national baseball team for the 2017 World Baseball Classic.

-Angela returned to the DSL Mets for a fourth consecutive season in 2018.
-In 16 relief appearances for the team, he compiled a 3-1 record and 2.37 ERA with 33 strikeouts and one save across 30 1/3 innings pitched.
-Angela was released by the Mets organization on September 4, 2018.
+In 2017, Angels once again returned to the DSL Mets, going 2–0 with a 1.90 ERA and 21 strikeouts in ten games (five starts).
+He returned to the DSL Mets for a fourth consecutive season in 2018.
+In 16 relief appearances for the team, he had a 3–1 record and 2.37 ERA with 33 strikeouts and one save across 30 1/3 innings pitched.
+The Mets organization released Angela on September 4.

+Oltretorrente

+Angela signed with Oltretorrente of Serie A2 in Italy in February 2019.

+Honkbal Hoofdklasse

 Silicon Storks

-Angela signed with the Silicon Storks of the Honkbal Hoofdklasse prior to the 2021 season, following three seasons of inactivity.
-In 14 appearances (11 starts) for the team, Angela compiled a 3-6 record and 4.75 ERA with 58 strikeouts across 77 2/3 innings pitched.
+Angela signed with the Silicon Storks of the Honkbal Hoofdklasse prior to the 2021 season.
+In 14 games pitched (11 starts), he had a 3–6 record and 4.75 ERA with 58 strikeouts across 77 2/3 innings pitched.